Live Stream 2/5/2023

 PRAYERS OF THE CHURCH

-P: Trusting that God hears us, let us pray for the church, the world, and all those in need.
+P: United in the hope and joy of the resurrection, let us pray for the church, the world, and all in need.

 A brief silence.